kwabenasapong/openpldoc/manual/source/android.rst

 ^^^^

-Selecting the :guilabel:`Misc` button at the top will give you the ability to blank and unblank your projection screen from your chosen method above or send an Alert message.
+Selecting the :guilabel:`Misc` button at the top will give you the ability to blank and unblank your projection screen from your chosen method :ref:`above <droid_blank>` or send an Alert message.

 .. image:: pics/droid_misc.png